GugaMelo/MasterDegree/README.md

 # MasterDegree
-A reference document and scripts of my thesis
+A reference document and scripts of my thesis.